-Former Vice President and Presidential candidate of the Peoples Democratic Party (PDP) in the 2019 general elections, Atiku Abubakar, has felicitated with children on the occasion of the Children’s Day marked world-over on May the 27th.
+Former Vice President and PDP presidential candidate in the 2019 elections, Atiku Abubakar, has lamented the state of the nation under the leadership of the All Progressives Congress.

-Former Vice President Atiku Abubakar has faulted the review of the 2020 budget by the Federal Government.
+Former Vice President Atiku Abubakar has congratulated fellow Muslim faithful on the occasion of the 2021 EID celebrations.

 Read the full statement below:

 June 12 was a dark chapter, but let’s not lose the lessons